Location: Asheville (online Fall 2024)

 Many students participate as student members of the North Carolina Association of CPA’s (NCACPA) and the American Institute of Certified Public Accountants (AICPA).
 Student memberships of both organizations are free of charge.

 Our graduate center is located in Biltmore Park, 28 Schenck Parkway, Suite 300, just off Exit 37 on Interstate 26 in south Asheville.
 The program consists primarily of evening, face-to-face courses, with occasional hybrid and online course offerings.
+Effective Fall 2024, the program will be moving to fully online.

 That depends.
 Being a 30-hour program, full-time students who begin the program in the summer or fall semester can complete the entire program in one calendar year by taking 12 hours each in the fall and spring semesters and 6 hours during the summer.
 Part-time students, and those requiring completion of prerequisites, will take longer.